globaleaks/whistleblowing-software/docs/ng-fields-spec.md

         * dialog

         * tos

         * group

-  "regexp":
-      a regular expression that the field should match

   "options":
       a dict specifying the options to be passed to the field.
       In the case of input_box, text_area, this is an empty dict.

+      For input_box and text_area the format is:
+          {
+            "regexp": unicode
+                a regular expression that the field should match }

       For radio, checkbox the format is:
           {